Cosmetology Schools in Michigan

 Nationally, the cosmetology industry is on a slight decline.
 However, it's expected to grow in Michigan, with a projected growth rate of 2% between 2018 and 2028.

-As of 2019, the highest-paying metro areas for cosmetologists in Michigan are:
+As of 2021, the highest median pays for Michigan metro areas are:

 The highest-paying nonmetropolitan areas for cosmetologists in Michigan are: